Real stories that help make ADHD more

 – David

 When David started experiencing issues with his stimulant ADHD medication, he and his doctor knew it was time for a change.
-Hear how non-stimulant Qelbree helps manage David’s ADHD symptoms today, and what improvements he’s seen at work and home.
+Hear how non-stimulant Qelbree helps manage David’s ADHD symptoms today, and what improvements he’s seen at work and at home.

 We want to hear YOUR story